EllisV/website/src/_posts/2015-08-18-oxid-symfony-dependencyinjection.md

 DO NOT rush to facepalm just yet.
 First we are going to do this a wrong way so we would know a reason why it shouldn't be that way.

 It is easy to create objects if you do it like in the example above but it is really hard to configure objects that this service depends on.
 What if `HttpClient` and `YahooDataParser` requires some parameters while constructing them.
 Everything would be hard coded into `YahooWeatherService` class.
-Also, every new instance of `YahooWeatherService` would create new instances for classes that it depends on (yes, `YahooWeatherService` is not that good of an example for this point, but `Product` class would me).
+Also, every new instance of `YahooWeatherService` would create new instances for classes that it depends on (yes, `YahooWeatherService` is not that good of an example for this point, but `Product` class would be).
 We could solve this problem by using [registries](https://github.com/domnikl/DesignPatternsPHP/tree/master/Structural/Registry):

 {% highlight php %}
 <?php